-What I could not get is how the catering company’s details that served the meals when she briefly met the queen relevant – I could not get.
-It may be relevant when you are writing the catering company or its owner’s biography, but in a King’s biography – who was not even there during the meal?
-There are many such details that are just recorded facts but have no relevance to the story of the king’s story.
-Too many names and dates – relevant for a research student probably, but the general reader is bound to get lost.
+What I could not get is how the catering company’s details that served the meals when she briefly met the queen relevant ?
+It may be relevant when you are writing the catering company or its owner’s biography.
+But in a King’s biography – who was not even there during the meal?
+There are many such irrelevant recorded facts in the book.
+They have no relevance to the story of the king’s story.
+Too many names and dates – relevant for a research student probably, but the book can be confusing for the general reader.

 Mutah wives stayed married for a limited period.
-Author says that this is as per the Sharia law, and I am keen to understand this system from a Sharia follower – and wonder if this was a special provision for the king or it applies to any one who follows Sharia.
-The complications that these marriages and their offsprings lead to when the king looses his kingdom sounds hilarious for the reader and is definitely amusing for the author, but from what is written it seems the king was pretty ok with it.
-He was very comfortable with this whole situation and felt no responsibility towards his large extended family and continues to marry more and more women.
+Rosie Llewellyn-Jones says that this is as per the Sharia law.
+I am keen to understand this system from a Sharia follower – and wonder if this was a special provision for the king?
+Does it apply to anyone who follows Sharia?
+The complications that these marriages and their offsprings lead to when the king loses his kingdom sounds hilarious for the reader.
+It is definitely amusing for the author.
+But from what she writes, it seems the king was pretty ok with it.
+He was very comfortable with this whole situation.
+He also did not feel any responsibility towards his large extended family and continues to marry more and more women.

-Another chapter that talks about the animals the king had in his in-exile residence in Calcutta is eye opening.
-We know about the animal love of many kings and their fondness for hunting, but this is crazy – having a Menagerie when you are living on a pension and that too having dangerous animals live with your own children and not to talk about spending a fortune on them.
-Since it is primarily a British account of Wajid Ali Shah’s life post he came in touch with them – you see their underestimating his lifetime for almost 30 years.
+Another chapter that talks about the animals the king had in his in-exile residence in Calcutta are eye opener.
+We know about the animal love of many kings and their fondness for hunting, but this is crazy.
+Having a Menagerie when you are living on a pension and that too having dangerous animals live with your own children and not to talk about spending a fortune on them.
+Since it is primarily a British account of Wajid Ali Shah’s life post he came in touch with them – you see them underestimating his lifetime for almost 30 years.

-You might find it interesting in parts if British Era history excites you.http://www.anureviews.com/the-last-king-in-india-wajid-ali-shah-by-rosie-llewellyn-jones/https://i0.wp.com/www.anureviews.com/wp-content/uploads/2014/08/Last-King-in-India-Wajid-Ali-Shah.jpg?fit=191%2C300https://i0.wp.com/www.anureviews.com/wp-content/uploads/2014/08/Last-King-in-India-Wajid-Ali-Shah.jpg?resize=150%2C150Book ReviewsHistoryHistoryBiographies of historical figures stitched together using the material that is available with a bit of imagination acting as a thread can be very interesting – as they leave some gaps open to interpretation for the reader.
-As you read you add the bits you know about the figure...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+You might find it interesting in parts if British Era history excites you.http://www.anureviews.com/the-last-king-in-india-wajid-ali-shah-by-rosie-llewellyn-jones/http://www.anureviews.com/wp-content/uploads/2014/08/Last-King-in-India-Wajid-Ali-Shah.jpghttp://www.anureviews.com/wp-content/uploads/2014/08/Last-King-in-India-Wajid-Ali-Shah-150x150.jpgBook ReviewsHistoryHistoryBiographies of historical figures stitched together using the material available with a bit of imagination acting as a thread can be very interesting – as they leave some gaps open to interpretation for the reader.
+As you read you add the bits you know about the figure.
+Mostly what...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews